magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-badreferer.md

 	  See the [Fastly VCL reference](https://docs.fastly.com/vcl/reference/) for information about creating Fastly VCL code snippets.

-You can add the custom VCL snippet to your Fastly service configuration from the Admin UI (requires Fastly module 1.2.58 or later).
-If you do not have access to the Admin UI, you can save the JSON code example in a file and upload it using the Fastly API.
-See [Creating a VCL snippet using the Fastly API](https://docs.fastly.com/vcl/vcl-snippets/using-regular-vcl-snippets/#via-the-api).
+Add the custom VCL snippet to your Fastly service configuration from the Admin UI (requires Fastly module 1.2.58 or later).
+If you cannot access the Admin UI, save the JSON code example in a file and upload it using the Fastly API.
+See [Creating a VCL snippet using the Fastly API]({{  page.baseurl }}/cloud/cdn/cloud-vcl-custom-snippets.html(#manage-custom-vcl-snippets-using-the-api).

 ## Add the custom VCL snippet